Error063/artemis/docs/INSTALL_WINDOWS.md

 - If you create it via a GUI, make sure you grant all the above permissions.

 ## Create a venv
-- Python virtual environments are a good way to manage packages and make dealing with pyhton and pip easier
+- Python virtual environments are a good way to manage packages and make dealing with python and pip easier
 - `python -m pip venv venv`
 - `venv\Scripts\activate.bat` to activate the venv whenever you need to insteract with artemis
 - All the rest of the steps assume you're venv is activated